Troubleshooting

 I don't want gitStream to run on PRs that was generated by a bot

-You can edit the .github/workflows/gitstream.yml and uncomment the if line, you can edit and replace the bot name with the bot name you want to ignore (dependabot[bot] in the example below):
+When using repository level rules, you can edit the .github/workflows/gitstream.yml and uncomment the if line, you can edit and replace the bot name with the bot name you want to ignore (dependabot[bot] in the example below).

 jobs: